Crazy, Stupid, Love: Plot

-Cal Weaver is a middle-aged man whose wife Emily asks for a divorce after she reveals an affair she had with co-worker David Lindhagen.
-After moving into his own apartment, Cal begins frequenting an upscale bar, talking loudly about his divorce, until he attracts the attention of a young man named Jacob Palmer.
-Jacob, a womanizer who beds different women each night, was recently rejected by a woman named Hannah.
+Cal Weaver is a middle-aged family man whose wife Emily asks for a divorce after she reveals an affair she had with co-worker David Lindhagen.
+The news stuns Cal, who jumps out of their running car when Emily tries to talk about the affair.
+The divorce also ends his friendship with best friend Bernie Riley, whose wife sides with Emily over Cal.

+After moving into his own apartment, Cal begins frequenting an upscale bar, where he talks loudly about his wife cheating and divorce.
+He meets Jacob Palmer, a young man and womanizer who frequently beds different women but was recently rejected by a law school graduate, Hannah.
 Jacob takes pity on Cal and offers to teach him how to pick up women.
 After a few awkward attempts to talk to women, Cal seduces Kate at the bar.
-This experience gives Cal the confidence to approach other women, and Cal begins to emulate Jacob's example successfully.
+This experience gives him the confidence to seduce other women, and he begins to emulate Jacob's example successfully.

-Eventually, Cal and Emily reunite at their 13-year-old son Robbie's parent-teacher conference, where Emily is impressed by Cal's newfound confidence and fitted clothes.
-Their reunion goes well until Robbie's teacher is revealed as Kate, who shares with Emily that she and Cal have had sex.
-Cal inadvertently confesses to having sex with nine women since their separation and Emily leaves in disgust.
-Meanwhile, Hannah, a recent law school graduate, is offended by her boyfriend as he offered her a position as a permanent lawyer at his firm instead of proposing to her.
-She returns to the bar where she originally rejected Jacob's advances, finds him, and asks if he still wants to take her home.
-Jacob takes her back to his luxurious home, but instead of becoming physically intimate, they spend the night talking and laughing until they both fall asleep.
+Eventually, Cal and Emily reunite at their 13-year-old son Robbie's parent-teacher conference, where she is impressed by his newfound confidence and fitted clothes.
+Their reunion goes well until they meet Robbie's teacher, who turns out to be Kate, and who spitefully reveals her and Cal's tryst because he never called her afterwards.
+In the ensuing argument, Cal inadvertently confesses to having sex with nine women since their separation, so Emily leaves in disgust that Cal did this as payback for her cheating while also openly dating David.

-Cal and Emily's son Robbie makes numerous grand gestures to try to win the heart of Jessica Riley, his 17-year-old babysitter, who has a crush on Cal.
-At the advice of a classmate, Jessica takes nude photos of herself, intending to send them to Cal.
-Emily calls Cal under the guise of needing help with the house's pilot light, but Cal sees through the ruse.
+Cal and Emily's son Robbie makes numerous grand gestures to win the heart of his babysitter Jessica, who is Bernie's daughter.
+She eventually dissuades him after revealing she likes someone older, without revealing it is Cal.
+On the advice of a promiscuous classmate, she takes nude photos of herself, intending to give them to him.
+Emily calls Cal under the guise of needing help with the pilot light, but he sees through the ruse.
 Realizing that she called just because she missed him, Cal decides to win her back.
-Jacob returns Cal's calls and asks for advice about being in a real relationship and meeting his girlfriend's parents.
-Jessica's mother discovers the naked photos and Jessica's father, Bernie, rushes to the Weaver residence to confront him about the photos, with Jessica in pursuit.
-Cal and his kids create a makeshift mini golf set in their backyard to remind Emily of their first date.